What is the mission of AMD?

 How long will it take for AMD articles to be highly cited?

 It was once an accepted belief that it always takes a long time before a new journal can perform well in terms of the traditional citation metrics.
-However, our experience with the Annals has challenged that belief.
+However, our experience with the Academy of Management Annals has challenged that belief.
 The Annals became one of the most highly cited journals in the field of management in just a few years.
 Part of this is attributable to the nature of the content (an outlet for critical literature reviews).
 However, we believe that the AOM brand and the electronic means of distribution also played a major role in the quick success of this publication.
 These two factors might also reduce the time required for AMD to become a highly cited journal.
+And indeed, there are indications that this is happening as several AMD papers, although published only months ago, have been already been cited numerous times (link to most cited).

 How did the process of developing AMD unfold?